socomsystems/documentation/admin_manual/configuration_database/db_conversion.rst

 with the question ``Continue with the conversion?``

-On success the converter will automatically configure the new database in your Nextcloud config ``config.php``.
+On success the converter will automatically configure the new database in your cyfrSpaces config ``config.php``.

 Inconvertible tables
 --------------------

-If you updated your Nextcloud instance, there might be remnants of old tables which are not used any more.
+If you updated your cyfrSpaces instance, there might be remnants of old tables which are not used any more.
 The updater will tell you which ones these are.

 ::